vrhoward/iglm-overview/README.md

 <img width="594" alt="Screen Shot 2023-10-24 at 11 17 13 PM" src="https://github.com/vrhoward/iglm-overview/assets/107573643/1e6bfaec-7ae4-4b15-ae9b-52098cadee9d">

-Owing to their extensive diversity and high specificity in antigen binding, antibodies have also proven to be a powerful therapeutic tool.

-In turn, monoclonal antibodies (mAbs) have become a key target for therapeutic discovery and optimization, but these efforts are reliant
+Owing to their extensive diversity and high specificity in antigen binding, antibodies have also proven to be a powerful therapeutic tool, with monoclonal antibodies (mAbs) becoming a key target for discovery and optimization

-The identification and fine-tuning of monoclonal antibodies for therapeutic use depend on extensive sequence libraries; however, challenges related to developability—such as poor solubility, reduced thermal stability, elevated aggregation, and high immunogenicity—pose significant obstacles.

 ### Problem